GT Writing Task 2 / Essay Sample # 272

 Write at least 250 words.

 To commence with, introducing physical education into the academic curriculum might be an effective approach not only to augment children’s physical activity participation levels but also to improve academic outcomes.
 On the one hand, physical inactivity causes a range of non-communicable diseases like obesity, diabetes, and cancers.
-Physical activity, on the other hand, helps to maintain fitness, in turn, increases children’s school engagement and thus improving their cognitive and academic performance.
+Physical activity, on the other hand, helps to maintain fitness, in turn, increases children’s school engagement and thus improves their cognitive and academic performance.
 A case in point is Australia.
 The country enhances the physical activity and literacy levels of children in elementary school by integrating physical education into the academic curriculum.